 The Telerik UI for Blazor Stock Chart component was added for those of you developing financial applications.
 The Stock Chart displays changes in the price of a financial unit over time, such as the daily values of a stock price for the past month.
-You can fully customize the control and change anything from fonts and colors, to dimensions, paddings & margins, to tooltips.
+You can fully customize the control and change anything from fonts, area background color, opacity, line width and dash types to its dimensions, paddings & margins and tooltips.
 You can even provide your own templates.

 Data can be bound to the Stock Chart component in a similar manner to other Charts.
 Data series should contain extra information, such as the values at the start and the end of the trading day, the respective max/min values and a DateTime field for the x-axis.